RocketChat/Rocket.Chat/README.md

 ## Issues

-[Github Issues](https://github.com/RocketChat/Rocket.Chat/issues) are used to track todos, bugs, feature requests, and more.
+[GitHub Issues](https://github.com/RocketChat/Rocket.Chat/issues) are used to track todos, bugs, feature requests, and more.

 ## Integrations